 Our County.
 Our Kids. is a program of the County of the Santa Barbara County Department of Social Services (SB DSS), Child Welfare Services Division (SB CWS).
 Our County.
 Our Kids. is the resource parent and kinship caregiver information, resource and support program at SB CWS.

-Resource Family is the term California applies to caregivers who provide out-of-home care for children in foster care.
+Resource Family is the term California applies to families who provide out-of-home care for children in foster care.
 Resource families include individuals, couples and families.
 They may be related to the child, have a familiar or mentoring relationship with the child, or no previous relationship with the child.
 This means that anyone desiring to provide out-of-home care for a child who is under the supervision of the Child Welfare Services, must complete the same Resource Family Approval (RFA) process, including relatives and non-relative extended family members of the child.
 In Santa Barbara County the prospective Resource Parents are supported in the RFA process by Licensing Specialists whom are part of the DSS Licensing Unit,

 Children involved with the Juvenile Court and Child Welfare Services (CWS) may enter a Resource Family due to physical or emotional abuse, abandonment, neglect and/or because of an incapacitated caretaker/parent.
 Resource Families are members of the Child Welfare Team, and work collaboratively with and provide a safe and stable family environment for children who cannot live with their birth parents.